ErsatzTV/ErsatzTV/docs/user-guide/create-channels.md

 - `One`: Play one media item from the collection before advancing to the next schedule item.
 - `Multiple`: Play the specified `Multiple Count` of media items from the collection before advancing to the next schedule item.
-- `Duration`: Play the maximum number of complete media items that will fit in the specified `Playout Duration` before either going offline for the remainder of the playout duration (an `Offline Tail`), or immediately advancing to the next schedule item.
+- `Duration`: Play the maximum number of complete media items that will fit in the specified `Playout Duration`
 - `Flood`: Play media items from the collection either forever or until the next schedule item's start time, if one exists.

 Click `Save Changes` to save all changes made to the schedule's items.

+#### Tail Mode (Duration)

+Select how you want this duration schedule item to behave when no more complete media items will fit in the specified `Playout Duration`:

+- `(none)`: Immediately advance to the next schedule item
+- `Offline`: Show the ETV offline image for the remainder of the `Playout Duration`
+- `Filler`: Fill the remainder of the `Playout Duration` with the specified collection, followed by the ETV offline image if needed

+#### Guide Mode

+Select how you want this schedule item to behave in the channel guide:

+- `Normal`: show all scheduled items in the channel guide
+- `Filler`: hide all scheduled items from the channel guide, and extend the end time for the previous item in the guide

 ## Create Playout